CCC-NULS/CCC_Work_Reports/WeeklyReport-20191212/Berzeck-WeeklyReport-20191212.md

 - [Development] Nulstar Updater export functions for Connector
 - [Development] Initial ideas for centralized system
 - [Support] Community support
-- [Team] Reading and understanding all NTC reports and begin reasearch to more efficient way to track and evaluate progress of developers
+- [Team] Reading and understanding all NTC reports and begin reasearch to a more efficient way to track and evaluate progress of developers

 ## Next week's plan